Kenyan opposition leader Raila Odinga dies of heart attack in India at 80

 Pro-democracy campaigner

+Al Jazeera’s Catherine Soi said Odinga was known as “an enigma in Kenya’s politics”.

-Born on January 7, 1945, Odinga was the son of the country’s first vice president after independence in 1963.
+Born in 1945 into one of the country’s political dynasties, as the son of the country’s first vice president after independence in 1963, “he would become a revolutionary in the eyes of many”, she said.

-A member of the Luo tribe, he spent most of his adult life in politics, including time in exile and eight years in prison as a pro-democracy campaigner – but never achieved his goal of becoming Kenya’s president.
+A member of the Luo tribe, Odinga spent most of his adult life in politics, earning a reputation in his early years as a left-wing firebrand who named his son Fidel in honour of the Cuban Communist leader Fidel Castro.

+Odinga’s political activism would see him spend years in jail or in exile.
+He was first imprisoned in 1982 after a coup attempt against then-President Daniel arap Moi, whose government jailed, tortured and murdered opponents.

 He claimed to have been cheated of victory in the last four elections, and led protests after the disputed 2007 election that led to Kenya’s most serious bout of political violence since independence.